TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 - We have an IAccessible interface for our components leveraging C# functionality is an advantage of using blazor so we should see where it can be implemented
 	- This project does do this, though it is necessary to chain the parameters down through the components, which means the summaries are lost.
 	There is probably a better way of doing this.
 It may be with cascading.
 It maybe with inheritance rather than interfaces.

-# End of readme this is just notes for project and project review, also see other md docs in this folder

-## Carpark

-"
-Model Binding: By using EditContext, you're not directly binding the model to the form; rather, you're binding the form to an object that encapsulates both the model data and the validation state.
-This allows you to keep validation state and data separate if needed.

-"